beau101023/Managed-Assembly-Patcher/README.md

 # Managed-Assembly-Patcher
-Utility for creating and applying multiple modifications to managed assemblies.
+A universal modloader project for managed assemblies, allowing multiple mods to be loaded at once. (within reason)

+## This is an incomplete project.